PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-06 08:36:32
+Last updated: 2024-04-06 08:37:05
-Random Quote: If you don't make it back, there's one thing that I need to tell you... - Klaus Hargreeves
+Random Quote: If the cancer doesn't get him, it'll be the cops or a bullet to the head. - Mike Ehrmantraut